monzo/progression-framework/frameworks/engineering/mobile.md

         criteria:
           - "Anticipates large or significant platform changes, work with team to define possible solutions.
 Starts or finishes these projects."
           - "Takes high level requirements and turns them into discrete technical concerns"
-          - "Instills and maintains a culture of high quality in their discipline"
+          - "Instills and maintains a culture of high quality interaction design in their discipline"
         exampleCriteria:
           - criteria: "Coordinates group efforts across horizontal"
             examples: